simov/slugify/README.md

 [![npm-version]][npm] [![travis-ci]][travis] [![coveralls-status]][coveralls]

 This is vanilla javascript port of [node-slug](https://github.com/dodo/node-slug) so all credits goes to [dodo](https://github.com/dodo).
-The only difference here is that this port does not support unicode characters!
+This port does not support unicode characters!

 ```js
 var slugify = require('slugify')